HackYourFuture-CPH/node.js/week2/homework.md

 # Homework

 ## So why this homework?
 Express is such a core library for NodeJs that can help us with many things when building out a fully fledged webserver.
-Connecting the webserver to database makes it possible for us to store data for an application.

 > Please help us improve and share your feedback!
 If you find better tutorials or links, please share them by opening a Pull Request.